 Jet Black: Like I said: Nothing good ever comes from Earth.

-- Initially, the Data Integration Entity almost completely ignored Earth.
+- Haruhi Suzumiya: Initially, the Data Integration Entity almost completely ignored Earth.
 It's mostly "inhabited" by creatures who actually have to use physical matter to interact with each other, something at best, slightly interesting.
 But then one Haruhi Suzumiya showed evidence of being capable of "Auto-Evolution" and they had to start paying some real attention.
-They still don't really care about anyone else on the planet though.
-(Yuki Nagato doesn't count.)
+The agent they sent there (Yuki Nagato), does come to care about other beings on the planet, but her superiors still couldn't care less about anyone who isn't that specific Japanese teenager.

 Narrator: At this time, in the middle of the universe, an insignificant island, a galaxy, was at war.